An impressive 12,244 birds were counted during the annual shorebird survey on the World Heritage-listed Faure Island.Read more...

-Since declaring the island “feral-free”, AWC has successfully reintroduced four nationally threatened mammals: Boodies (Burrowing Bettongs), Banded Hare Wallabies, Western Barred Bandicoots and Shark Bay Mice.
+Since declaring the island “feral-free”, AWC has successfully established populations of four nationally threatened mammals: Boodies (Burrowing Bettongs), Banded Hare-wallabies, Western Barred Bandicoots and Shark Bay Mice.

 Faure Island is critically important for the conservation of Australia’s threatened mammals because it is feral-free: there are no feral cats, foxes or feral herbivores.

-In this feral-free environment, AWC has successfully reintroduced four nationally threatened mammals.
-The population of the Burrowing Bettong (Boodie) is estimated at more than 5,000 animals.
+In this feral-free environment, AWC has successfully reintroduced four threatened mammals.
+The population of the Burrowing Bettong (Boodie) is estimated at around 20,000 animals (at least half the global population).
 There are also healthy populations of Banded Hare-wallaby, Western Barred Bandicoot and Shark Bay Mice.

-The island is also home to 38 reptile species and at least 119 bird species.
+The island is also home to 36 reptile species and at least 127 bird species.
 The sanctuary provides a key breeding area for many seabirds, and supports one of the biggest Pied Cormorant rookeries in the region.
-Australian Bustards, classed as Vulnerable in WA, are common on the island, and Eastern Curlews, listed as a priority species in WA, are moderately common.
-In addition, six species of migratory shorebirds are now at populations that qualify Faure Island as a RAMSAR ‘internationally important staging site’ - the Lesser Sand Plover, Greater Sand Plover, Bar-tailed Godwit, Grey-tailed Tattler, Red-necked Stint and Common Greenshank.
-In 2013, nearly 6,000 Red-necked Stints were recorded, qualifying Faure Island as a RAMSAR ‘internationally important wetland’.
+Far Eastern Curlews, listed as a Critically Endangered species nationally, are reliably seen during the annual shorebird surveys.
+In addition, three species of migratory shorebirds are now at populations that qualify Faure Island as a RAMSAR ‘internationally important staging site’ - the Bar-tailed Godwit, Grey-tailed Tattler and Red-necked Stint.
+In 2016, nearly 6,000 Red-necked Stints were recorded, qualifying Faure Island as a RAMSAR ‘internationally important wetland’.

 The region is also vitally important for threatened marine animals including Green, Hawksbill and Loggerhead Turtles, all of which can be seen in the crystal clear waters off Faure Island.
 The iconic Dugong is also frequently spotted, as are large schools of Tiger Sharks.

 AWC is the only conservation organisation to measure, in a robust scientific manner, the ecological health of a network of sanctuaries in Australia.
-At Faure Island, we carry out annual field surveys (5,000 trap nights, 2,500 camera trap nights and 18 bird surveys) to measure a suite of ecological health indicators including:
+At Faure Island, we carry out annual field surveys (400 live trap nights, 500 scat and tracking plot nights, 51 bird surveys at 17 sites, 41 km of spotlighting transects and 15 vegetation surveys) to measure a suite of ecological health indicators including:

 Our performance against these indicators provides rigorous scientific data which enables us to track the ecological health of Faure Island.

 Boodies are the most reproductive and boisterous of the species reintroduced to Faure Island.
-Since the original reintroduction in 2002, the population has increased to an estimated 5,800 at the end of 2013.
-The island is supporting this large number, with regular surveys indicating adult Boodies are heavier than average and the percentage of young animals in the population has remained high.
+Since the original reintroduction in 2002, the population has increased to around 20,000 at the end of 2017.
+Annual surveys indicate that adult Boodies are of a healthy weight and the percentage of young animals in the population has remained high.

 The science and land management program at Faure Island includes: